societyinforisk/documents-and-resources/incident-process.md

 With this information in hand, the administrator will strive to respond to the reporter as quickly as possible with an estimate of when they think they’ll be able to triage and resolve this incident.
 In extreme cases, the administrator may suspend one or more accounts until they are able to triage and resolve an incident.

 Incident resolution can vary from hours to days depending on the availability of those involved.
 Once the incident is resolved, the administrator will communicate the resolution to the reporter and other other parties relevant to the incident.
-In extreme cases, the administrator will communicate the resolution with #rands-slack-rules with reporter permission.
+In extreme cases, the administrator will communicate the resolution with #slack-rules with reporter permission.

 ## Appeal of Account Suspension